open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

 #### 4. Growing the attribute payload

-A memory-optimizing implementation can initially allocate a small record with space for only a few small attributes, and have a mechanism to grow it if needed.

 OTEP 4947 permits appending to `attrs-data` in place, publishing the new extent by writing `attrs-data-size` last.
 That applies here unchanged when the existing allocation has room.